daixque/dupler/README.md

 ## Examples

 How to write template and values.yaml?
-Here is the example of Dupler config file (values.yaml) and template in ERB format.
+Here ar examples of Dupler config files (values.yaml) and templates in ERB format.

 ### values.yaml